wix-incubator/wixmedia-python/README.md

 __Note__: If you don't have git or would rather install by unpacking a Zip or Tarball, you can always grab the latest version of the package from [the downloads page](https://github.com/wix/wixmedia-python/archive/master.zip).

-## Wix Media Services API ##
+## Wix Media Platform API ##

-Wix Media Services provides web developers a versatile infrastructure for media file manipulations easily accessable through its RESTful API.
+Wix Media Platform provides web developers a versatile infrastructure for media file manipulations easily accessable through its APIs.
-In addition, Wix Media Services offers the following Python wrapper, which provides easier access to the Wix Media Services API (by automatically generating proper RESTful requests).
+In addition, Wix Media Platform offers the following Python wrapper, which provides easier access to the Wix Media Plaform API (by automatically generating proper RESTful requests).

 ## Usage ##